Recipe: Tomato-Basil Soup with Shrimp

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-One of my favorite culinary tricks for making creamy, comforting soups without dairy is substituting cashews for heavy cream or butter in recipes.
 Cashews are mild in flavor and lend a creaminess that you can’t get from other nuts.
 They also happen to be quite hypoallergenic, which is helpful for those with tree nut allergies.
+Just be sure to always check with your doctor before eating.

 1 cup raw cashews